litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 ## Summary

-Since Lean's kernel can only provide built-in functionality for type theory (its foundation), it cannot provide built-in functionality for set theory.
-Consequently, users must manually implement set-theoretic operations and proofs.

-It is understandable why Lean's expression of set theory is more complex than Litex's.
-Lean is built on type theory as its foundational axiom system.
-Type theory is a more abstract mathematical theory than set theory (type theory can derive set theory, but set theory cannot derive type theory).
-Naturally, Lean's support for set theory will be less direct than Litex, which takes set theory as its foundation.

 Mathematics has many different axiomatic systems, and choosing different foundational axiom systems as the basis for a formal language results in vastly different user experiences.
-The choice of foundation fundamentally shapes how users express mathematical concepts, what operations are built-in versus requiring manual implementation, and the overall learning curve and accessibility of the language.
+Lean chooses type theory as its foundation, while Litex chooses set theory.

-This design makes Lean easier to maintain and more general, but means that Lean's expression of set theory—the most fundamental mathematical theory taught in schools—is significantly more complex than Litex's.
-The high barrier to entry in Lean creates a highly professional community, but limits accessibility.
-In contrast, Litex's lower barrier to entry, built on familiar set theory, aims to democratize formal mathematics while maintaining rigor.
+This design makes Lean easier to maintain (*Litex surely suffers from the difficulty of maintaining a larger and more powerful kernel*) and theoretically more general, but means that Lean's expression of some daily mathematical statements is more complex than Litex's.
+Litex's lower barrier to entry, built on familiar set theory, aims to democratize formal mathematics while maintaining rigor, even for 10-year-old students.

-In the meantime, Lean's extensive standard library (Mathlib) is a significant strength, and all of Litex contributors show great respect for the Lean community and the work of the Lean developers.
-Wish the Lean community a bright future and Litex will continuously learn and collaborate with the Lean community.
+We wish experts and enthusiasts of formal languages to contact Litex team [litexlang@outlook.com](mailto:litexlang@outlook.com) to point out any mistakes or suggestions.
+Really appreciate the decades-long efforts of the experts and enthusiasts of Lean and other formal languages.